stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 !!! danger "Long running processes need to run in the background"

-    If your job's actual paylod (the application or command you want to run) is running continuously for the whole duration of the job, it needs to be run in the background, so the trap can be processed.
+    If your job's actual paylod (the application or command you want to run) is running continuously for the whole duration of the job, it needs to be executed in the background, so the trap can be processed.

     To run your application in the background, just add a `&` at the end of the command and then add a `wait` statement at the end of the script, to make